Coretta Scott King: Assassination of her husband

 Martin Luther King Jr. was shot and killed in Memphis, Tennessee on April 4, 1968.
 She learned of the shooting after being called by Jesse Jackson when she returned from shopping with her eldest child Yolanda.
 King had difficulty settling her children with the news that their father was deceased.
-She received a large number of telegrams, including one from Lee Harvey Oswald's mother, which she regarded as the one that touched her the most.
+She received a large number of telegrams, including one from Marguerite Oswald, the mother of Lee Harvey Oswald, which she regarded as the one that touched her the most.

 In an effort to prepare her daughter Bernice, then only five years old, for the funeral, she tried to explain to her that the next time she saw her father he would be in a casket and would not be speaking.
 When asked by her son Dexter when his father would return, King lied and told him that his father had only been badly hurt.
 Senator Robert F. Kennedy ordered three more telephones to be installed in the King residence for King and her family to be able to answer the flood of calls they received and offered a plane to transport her to Memphis.
 Coretta spoke to Kennedy the day after the assassination and asked if he could persuade Jacqueline Kennedy to attend her husband's funeral with him.